JReaves10/EVChargingTrends/README.md

-# EVChargingTrends
+# Electric Vehicle Charging Trends

 ## Analyzing the trends between private and public electric vehicle charging ports

 ## Key Insights:
-- Public ports have drastically taken over the amount of private ports over the years
+- Public ports have drastically grown over the years
+- Both public and private ports have increased since 2014

+## How to Run
+1. Run to view the changes of public and private ports over time

+## Technologies Used
+- Python
+- matplotlib
--
+- seaborn